adamski10/card_game_PDA/testing_task_1.md

   end

-  dif highest_card(card1 card2) # should be def instead of dif, and parameters separated by a comma if card1.value > card2.value  #unknown method .value; wrong indentation
+  dif highest_card(card1 card2) # should be def instead of dif, and parameters separated by a comma if card1.value > card2.value  # wrong indentation
     return card                 # parameter card not in method definition else                          # wrong indentation
     return card2                # wrong indentation